kaushalf/RFID_project/README.md

-The project is an RFID based payment system that is designed to allow users to make cashless payments by scanning RFID tags on products.
-This system provides a fast and convenient way for customers to make payments at various outlets.
-In this project, we have integrated hardware and software to develop an RFID based payment system that can be used in fun parks.
 **Overview**:
 we faced the daunting task of integrating RFID technology with Arduino and other peripherals.
 Our initial system required an internet connection to fetch data from